kteh123/Weasel/docs/docsource/index.rst

 ..
-Weasel documentation master file, created by sphinx-quickstart on Wed Sep 23 11:49:38 2020.
+WEASEL documentation master file, created by sphinx-quickstart on Fri Jan 15 21:18:39 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Weasel's documentation!
+Welcome to WEASEL's documentation!
 ==================================

 .. toctree::
-   :maxdepth: 10
+   :maxdepth: 4
    :caption: Contents:

-   modules
+   CoreModules
+   Developer
+   MenuItems

 Indices and tables
 ==================